-Not only is this a well-written mystery, but I also loved how the author included so much history within the story about two young baseball fans who hope to show fans that the Phillie Phanatic isn’t to blame for their team’s losing streak.
+Not only is this a well-written mystery book for 3rd graders, but I also loved how the author included so much history within the story about two young baseball fans who hope to show fans that the Phillie Phanatic isn’t to blame for their team’s losing streak.

 Katerina Ballerina by Tiler Peck and Kyle Harris, illustrated by Sumiti Collina

 An earnest young girl loves ballet but since her dad can’t afford lessons, she watches YouTube videos and practices in her room.
 After a disastrous talent shows Katerina’s dad her bravery, Katrina’s dad stretches the budget for lessons.
 It’s not a great start though– she shows up in red swimming suit and homemade tutu!
 But she makes a friend who helps her learn ballet terms and adjust to formal classes.
 As Katrina becomes more serious in her dancing, a competition reminds Katrina that she needs to balance both working hard and enjoying dancing.

 Key Hunters and the Mysterious Moonstone(Key Hunters #1) by Eric LuperMYSTERYIn this first book for 3rd graders, two friends discover a letter from their favorite librarian saying she’s trapped in a book.
 They decide to go into a book to rescue her.
 They arrive in 19th century England to help a detective find a stolen gem.